-Through the lens of the model, wedges in land values and heights between KIP and non KIP arise from differences in location fundamentals (amenities and formalization costs).
-The model captures the concurrent mechanisms through which upgrading can preserve slums.
+Through the lens of the model, wedges in land values and heights between KIP and non KIP arise from differences in amenities and formalization costs.
 For example, KIP upgrades and enhanced tenure security are captured by better informal amenities in KIP, which will lead to more land allocated to informal land use.
-At the same time, crowding in KIP slums could complicate land assembly and relocation, captured by higher formalization costs in KIP.

 As we take the model to the data, for each non-KIP location, we construct a KIP counterpart so that the model-implied wedges in equilibrium prices and quantities match the reduced-form estimates above, with larger effects in the center.
-Under our identifying assumptions, these wedges are not driven by differences in unobserved location quality and the model compares each non-KIP location to a KIP counterpart that is identical except for the policy shock.
-We calibrate the model using a combination of our own estimates and those from the literature.

-We then implement counterfactuals to quantitatively assess how KIP affects welfare.
-As a benchmark, we begin by reporting a city-wide welfare effect of 3.1% from removing the KIP shock in the entire city (i.e., all KIP locations inherit the same amenities and formalization costs of their non-KIP counterparts).
-Not surprisingly, the high-skilled gain (5%) as reduced formalization costs boost formal housing supply and lower rents.
-As more high-skilled move in, endogenous amenity spillovers attract even more high-skilled.
-At the same time, there are large welfare losses to the low-skilled (-2.1%): as the informal land supply shrinks, the poor are displaced to less desirable places, and informal rents rise.
+We then implement counterfactuals to quantitatively assess how KIP affects welfare, accounting for general equilibrium effects and spillovers.
+As a benchmark, we calculate a city-wide welfare effect of 2.9% from removing the KIP shock in the entire city (i.e., all KIP locations inherit the same amenities and formalization costs of their non-KIP counterparts).
+Lifting KIP, formal housing supply is boosted, the high-skilled gain while the low-skilled lose as they are displaced to less desirable locations.
+Echoing the reduced-form results, we find that 79% of the gains in the model are associated with KIP locations in the center.
+This is because the relative profitability of formal land use and the utility gains for formal residents are the largest in these areas.